Ohtani homers, drives in 4 as Angels beat Blue Jays 7-1

 TRAINER’S ROOM

-Angels: Ohtani, who had his pitching start this weekend pushed back due to a blister on his right hand, threw in the outfield before the game “We want to make it well-well,” manager Joe Maddon said. … RHP Alex Cobb had his start moved back one day to Sunday due to a blister.
+Angels: Ohtani, who had his pitching start this weekend pushed back due to a blister on his right hand, threw in the outfield before the game.
+“We want to make it well-well,” Maddon said.
+The session included long tossing.
+“Feels much better,” Ohtani said through a translator. … RHP Alex Cobb had his start moved back one day to Sunday due to a blister.

 Blue Jays: Placed OF Teoscar Hernández on the injured list after he was exposed to someone with a positive coronavirus case outside of the team.
 LHP Ryan Borucki also went on the injured list with vaccine side effects, which included a fever and fatigue.
 LF Lourdes Gurriel Jr. left after two innings with vaccination-related symptoms.